Collin-Holloway/Collin-Holloway/README.md

 Creative, detail-oriented, software engineer with a deep interest in developing and optimizing feature-rich websites.
-Proven track record of creating and implementing successful front and back-end web applications..